-During 2020-2021, I am the PI on a WHO research study “Policy Implementation – Access to Safe Abortion Services in the Republic of Ireland,” which examines barriers and facilitators to policy implementation since January 2019.
+During 2020-2021, I am the Principal Investigator on a WHO research study “Policy Implementation – Access to Safe Abortion Services in the Republic of Ireland,” which examines barriers and facilitators to policy implementation since January 2019.

 My research has been funded by the World Health Organization, the Fulbright Scholarship, the European Research Council, the American Council of Learned Societies, the International Research Exchanges Board (IREX), the Devaney Fellowship, the Charlotte Ellertson Postdoctoral Fellowship, and the Wenner-Gren Foundation.
 The Brocher Foundation, Geneva, Switzerland, has been an important supporter of my work and publications on access to assisted reproductive technologies in Europe.